 I attended Marion School in St. Boniface when I was in grade one.
 Marion School was predominantly French although there was one English class for each grade.
 Most of our teachers were nuns and they all carried clappers in the pockets of their habits.
 I was scared of the clapper and on at least one occasion when I had been sent to stand in the corner for some offence, remember a sister coming by and clapping it repeatedly right next to my ear.

 One of these clappers was on display at the Musée de la civilisation in Quebec City along with other disciplinary tools used by teaching nuns.
 I don’t know if I had ever seen a clapper since those long ago grade one days.
 But here was one again.
 Some people I have told about the clapper have declared it must be just a figment of my imagination.
 Now I have living proof that it was actually real .

 The Nun’s Christmas

-Dave and his cousin John pretend to be James Wolfe and Louis-Joseph Montcalm reenacting their battle against each other on our visit to the Plains of Abraham.
+My husband Dave and his cousin John pretend to be James Wolfe and Louis-Joseph Montcalm reenacting their battle against each other on our visit to the Plains of Abraham.
 Montcalm the leader of the French troops stationed in Quebec City thought they were safe from an English attack on September 13, 1759 because of the high cliffs along the St. Lawrence River

-But James Wolfe and his well-trained British troops managed to find a pathway up the cliffs and under the cover of darkness crossed the St. Lawrence and made their way up the path.
+But James Wolfe and his well-trained British troops managed to find a route up the cliffs and under the cover of darkness crossed the St. Lawrence and made their way up the path.
 Montcalm had moved a large contingent of his men upstream leaving the Plains of Abraham vulnerable.
 The battle was very short.
 It was over in under 20 minutes.
 The English had defeated the French to take control of Quebec.
 Both Wolfe and Montcalm died in the battle.